 The Difference Between AWS and IaaS

 One of the latest and greatest internet technologies that are taking off right now is V2 Cloud Computing.
+Whether you’re processing payments like Wedo or saving documents on Google Drive, you’re using it.
 What is this concept you ask?
 It is simply defined as the use of two cloud computing services, namely, Amazon Web Services and Microsoft’s own Internet Information Services (IIS).
 Now while this might seem like two completely different concepts, it actually works together quite well.

 Consider the following scenario: You browse through the Internet.
 You come upon a website that has some interesting content.
 But, before you take a moment to read it, you realize that you need to purchase the content from the site in order to read it.
 Do you think that you are being overcharged for using the service?
 How about when you need a file from a particular site and you realize that you do not have access to it because it is only accessible to the site administrators?
 These and many more situations like these make it quite clear why two solutions need to be found.